 It is very important to not engage law enforcement or Animal Control if they come asking questions about your animals.
 Exercise your right to remain silent at your front door.
 Don't give any incriminating statements and don't let them into your home or backyard.
 Finally, contact a skilled cruelty to animals attorney right away.

-If you or someone you know is facing a Cruelty to Animals charge, call O'Malley and Sawyer today at 303-830-0880.
+If you or someone you know is facing a Cruelty to Animals charge, call Sawyer Legal Group today at 303-830-0880.
 Together, we can protect your future.

 Photo Credit: Pixabay – Free-Photos